 If we hit these tipping points it means that it is too late and nothing we do will be able to stop climate change.

-Unless we reduce and offset carbon we will soon reach the point of no return.Intergovernmental Panel on Climate Change 6th Assessment Report.
+“Unless we reduce and offset our emissions going into the atmosphere we we may reach the point of no return”Intergovernmental Panel on Climate Change 6th Assessment Report.

 Disclaimer: The CLIMATE CHANGE INSTITUTE has provided this greenhouse gas (GHG) emissions tutorial and calculator to give businesses and the general public with a free and up-to-date methodology for estimating GHG emissions.
 The aim is to support organizations to estimate their GHG emissions in order to raise awareness and to promote climate action.
 However, the CLIMATE CHANGE INSTITUTE makes no representations as to the accuracy, completeness, suitability or validity of any of his information or Spreadsheet and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an “as-is” basis.
 All data and information provided on this Spreadsheet are for reference purposes only.
 The emission factors used on this Spreadsheet are publicly available on third parties’ websites.
 The contents in, and linked to, this spreadsheet may not always reflect the policy or position of the CLIMATE CHANGE INSTITUTE nor does it imply endorsement.
 Under no circumstances shall the CLIMATE CHANGE INSTITUTE be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of this information and spreadsheet, its data or its methodology, or from the conduct of any user.
 Use of this Spreadsheet and reliance upon the content in or linked to it is solely at the user’s own risk.
 Furthermore, this Spreadsheet does not replace a formal, tailored GHG inventory development process nor third-party verified GHG inventories and should be not used for certification purposes.
 The emission factors used in this spreadsheet are sourced from references that may not be applicable to all geographic locations.
 The user is encouraged to use more suitable emission factors when they are available.
 Each user agrees to decide if, when and how to use this Spreadsheet, and does so at his or her sole risk.